 - Why the specific courses chosen will help the student meet the goals laid out for the Special Major.
 Applicants should also provide an explanation for the chosen required courses and the elective courses.
 The student can strengthen the case for a Special Major by demonstrating that other colleges or universities offer major programs in the proposed discipline and that UMW can provide a comparable experience.

-If an applicant receives such a request, the following documents must be included with the revised proposal, which must be submitted to the Committee prior to its next two meetings:
+If an applicant receives the request noted above, the following documents must be included with the revised proposal:

 - The original proposal

 - All previous correspondence from the Curriculum Committee chair containing the Committee’s decision and recommendations for revision

 - A statement summarizing how the proposal was revised based upon the Committee’s recommendations

 - If applicable, a rationale statement explaining why revisions were not carried out as suggested by the Committee.

 Failure to submit the requested revision by the deadline for the Committee’s next meeting will result in the original proposal being deemed as rejected.
 Should the student still desire the proposal to be considered, it will be treated as a new initial proposal by the committee once it is finally received.
 The purpose of this rule is to encourage students to submit revisions promptly.

 After the committee has approved a Special Major, students wishing to substitute one course for another must receive prior approval of this action.
 Proposed changes must be made in writing and submitted with the faculty advisor’s signature.
 In order to request a change in the Special Major, the student must submit a proposal for the changes that include the following:

 - A brief explanation and clear justification for the requested changes.

 - A copy of the original Special Major Application.